First participant enters employment

 having been unemployed for more than six years.

-A single mum to six year old Ella, Katie had struggled to find
+A lone mum to six year old Ella, Katie had struggled to find

 work that fit around her daughter's school hours.

 "It's been extremely difficult", said Katie.
 "I'd been going to

 interviews and nothing worked out too well."

 After being referred to Work Routes by the Job Centre, Katie was

 assigned a personal Employment Adviser - Kelly (above left) - who